Zilounay/YoureNotDoneYetMobile/README.md

 16. Social : security & privacy policies are available, user can log out or opt out. users are prompted of what can/will happen when they give rights AND when said thing (posts/shares/likes) happens.
 17. Ads (displayed/hidden when they should, display appropriate content)
 18. Timezones : remote calls/times vs phone time vs current region time => use UTC everywhere anyway, transform into local time in the view
 19. Stores : App is visible only in the stores you want/need (iOS AppStore, PlayStore, Android Market, etc.), and is visible only on compatible devices.
-Tablet app should not be visible in smartphone store.Store page is up to date with version updates, description, name/number, testers notified before release,
+Tablet app should not be visible in smartphone store.
+Store page is up to date with version updates, description, name/number, testers notified before release,
 20. Pre-release checks / pre store checks (so that store review should pass)
 21. App icons are available in all required formats ; store icons are available ; all app images are available in all formats (1x, 2x, 3x, etc.)
 20. OS compatibilities, crossplatform compatibilities (does it work on iOS / Android/ Windows Phone how it should?)